THE RAYCHEL “MAD HATTER” GEORGE STORY

 “So Whether You Eat Or Drink Or Whatever You Do, Do It All For The Glory Of God” 1 Corinthians 10:31

-Raychel “Mad Hatter” George is a self taught hyper realistic portrait artist.
-She hand draws all of her art and does not use light tables, projectors or digital software to create her portrait art.
+Raychel “Mad Hatter” George was a self taught hyper realistic portrait artist.
+She hand drew all of her art and did not use light tables, projectors or digital software to create her portrait art.

-Mad Hatter believes by keeping her prices reasonable it makes art available to everyone.
-Her goal is to keep art on the forefront and available for all generations.
+Mad Hatter believed by keeping her prices reasonable it made art available to everyone.
+Her goal was to keep art on the forefront and available for all generations.

-Raychel is of Native American descent and is a combination of Alaskan Inuit (Eskimo) on her Bio-Logical Fathers side and Citizen Band Potawatomi on her Bio-Logical Mothers side.
-Her mother, Charlene, was a member of the American Indian Movement (AIM) and fled to Canada to avoid possible arrest.
+Raychel was of Native American descent and was a combination of Scottish descent on her Bio-Logical Fathers side and Citizen Band Potawatomi/Alaskan Inuit (Eskimo) on her Bio-Logical Mothers side.
+Her mother, Charlene, was a member of the American Indian Movement (AIM) and fled to Canada to avoid possible arrest after the occupation at Wounded Knee.
 When she returned to the United States she was pregnant with Raychel.
-Raychel often jokes that she is a “Snow Mexican”.
+Raychel often joked that she was a “Snow Mexican”.

 That nickname stuck until Raychel was in her teens when a noticeable personality change started taking place.
 One day after an exceptionally crazy afternoon one of the Bikers remarked that, “She is as Mad as a Hatter!”
 From that point on Raychel had a new nickname; Mad Hatter.